jbro129/android-modding/README.md

 [APKLab](https://github.com/APKLab/APKLab) by APKLab : Android Reverse-Engineering Workbench for VS Code.

+[intellij-java2smali](https://github.com/ollide/intellij-java2smali) by ollide : A plugin for IntelliJ IDEA & Android Studio to easily compile Java & Kotlin files to smali.

+[ApkEncryptor](https://github.com/espmihacker/ApkEncryptor) by espmihacker : A android app for encrypting apk.

 [XAPKDetector](https://github.com/horsicq/XAPKDetector) by horsicq : APK/DEX detector for Windows, Linux and MacOS.

 [CppDLL](https://github.com/Rprop/CppDLL) by Rprop : A small tool that will help you generate Cpp Header(.h) and Import Library(.lib) from Dynamic Link Library(.dll).